deep-research/victorslibrary-gridsome/content/the-666-names-of-aleister-crowley.md

 type: Song

 description: |
-  This is a Hindu style prayer, chanted in honor of [the great beast 666](https://en.wikipedia.org/wiki/Aleister_Crowley) himself.
+  This is a Hindu style prayer, chanted in honor of <a href="https://en.wikipedia.org/wiki/Aleister_Crowley" target="_blank">the great beast 666</a> himself.

 recordings:
   - title: The 666 Names of Aleister Crowley